Luzmary/Isleros/README.md

 It's an application where registered users can enter codes and redeem reward to use mainly on an island of any gas station

-The template includes three tiers: front end, back end, and console, each of which is a separate Yii application.
+The template includes three tiers: front end, back end, and console based in a Yii2 advanced template.

 DIRECTORY STRUCTURE